carbonoz/server-api/README.md

 ## Api server connection : CARBONOZ Api Server

-CARBONOZ API Server acts as the core backend service responsible for handling authentication, authorization, and processing data saved by the CARBONOZ Socketio server.
+CARBONOZ API Server acts as the core backend service responsible for handling authentication, authorization, and processing data .
 The API server integrates with MongoDB to manage data storage, performs daily calculations, and schedules monthly tasks that communicate data to Redex for further analysis and reporting.

 ### Overview